syzoj/syzoj/README.md

 # SYZOJ 2
 An OnlineJudge System for OI.

+The UI is powered by [Semantic UI](http://semantic-ui.com/).
+Template designed & coded by @Menci and @Sengxian.

 # Deploying
 There's currently *no* stable version of SYZOJ 2, but you can use the unstable version from git.